Business

 Burger Franchise With the Highest Franchisee Satisfaction: Wendy’s

-They take this quite literally with their famous square burgers, and the company also never freezes in meat to ensure the taste is as fresh as possible.
-But this chain isn’t stuck in the past by any means – they also have a mad twitter game.
+They interpret this literally with their signature square burgers, and the company never freezes meat to preserve optimal freshness.
+This chain isn’t trapped in the past – they’ve also cultivated a legendary Twitter presence.

-For example, franchisees working with Wendy’s join a supply chain co-op that helps them get lower prices on supplies and equipment.
-There is also a Franchisee Advisory Council that represents the franchisee’s interests to Wendy’s leadership.
+For instance, Wendy’s franchisees join a supply chain co-op securing lower equipment and supply costs.
+The Franchisee Advisory Council represents franchisee interests to corporate leadership.

 Important Info